Making Mathematics Count: Inquiry and report

 Publication of the report was followed two years later by a conference of 241 delegates, who included mathematics teachers, college lecturers, as well as university mathematicians, head teachers, local authority consultants and advisers, and other mathematics professionals.
 There is a report of the conclusions of this conference, which was intended to bring together policymakers and practitioners to share information and discuss ways in which changes in mathematics education could be implemented to benefit schools, teachers and students.

 Influence

 The Smith report has influenced debate on U.K. educational policy.
 A particular concern of the report was where and how statistics should be taught: the report recommended that statistics should be embedded in application subjects and taught by teachers of those subjects where it is applied.
 The government decision was that statistics teaching should remain within the mathematics curriculum.
 A more recent report for the Royal Statistical Society, The Future of Statistics in our Schools and Colleges retains this view.

 Predecessor reports

-The report's title recalls the Cockcroft report Mathematics Counts which addressed some of the same issues but was compiled 2 decades earlier, under the Thatcher government.
+The report's title recalls the Cockcroft report Mathematics Counts which addressed some of the same issues but was compiled 2 decades earlier, instigated by Callaghan and submitted under the Thatcher government.